DsumitON/Sumit_Resume/README.md

 15. Modelling and Simulation of Energy Systems
 16. Battery Energy Storages in Smart Grids (in English)

+# 01/07/2006 – 01/07/2010 Rourkela, India
+# BACHELOR IN INFORMATION AND TECHNOLOGY Biju patnaik university of technology

+# WORK EXPERIENCE:
 Prior to study Master, I have working experiences in IT infrastructure administration, architect, IT service management, IT support and in Project Management.
 I am also an ITIL V4 certified and well versed with agile methods.
 In my past roles, I have been working in multiple IT projects in multiple domains like in manufacturing, textile and logistics, Banking, Finance and retail, all my past experiences always needed me to have a close collaboration with cross-functional team, vendors, and stakeholder and handling my own projects.

-I have significant experience in Python, C programming, Bash, PowerShell, VB Script.
-I have excellent data analytical and visualization skills using, python, MATLAB, POWERBI and in Excel.
+I have significant experience in data analytical and visualization skills using, python, MATLAB, POWERBI and in Excel.
 I also have solid hands-on experience in ServiceNow, Zendesk and in Jira ITSM tool.

-I have been working in multiple IT projects in multiple domains in Banking, Finance, retail, manufacturing, textile and logistics.
-All my past experiences always needed me to have a close collaboration with cross-functional team, vendors, and stakeholder and handling my own projects.
-I have excellent knowledge on project Management and delivery.

-I am fluent in English, and I joined a Finnish course from Helsingin työväenopisto 7 months back, hence my Finnish language is beginner level.
-But I am trying hard to make it fluent in couple of months.

-Outside work, I am jolly person having great interest in technology, photography, music and travels.

-Meanwhile I am also eager to contribute my skills and expertise to your organisation that values innovation, teamwork, and continuous improvement.

-Thank you for considering my application.
-I look forward to hearing from you.
+# Employer Name :  INFOSYS OY
+# Role: IT OPERATION SPECILAIST – 11/01/2011 – 10/11/2023
+IT Cloud infrastructure administration(Azure, AWS) Solution architect for Amazon Connect Service Automation with Python, Power shell, Bash
+Windows, Linux System administration
+IT SIAM Services
+IT support, IT service Desk Management
+Data Analysis and visualization with Microsoft Power BI, ServiceNow IT Project Management
+Excellent experiences working IT projects in Banking, Retail, Manufacturing, Logistic and Textile Domain.
+I have worked in multiple projects in Bangalore, Sweden, Finland.
+# Certification:
+ITIL V4 Certified from People-Cert
+Microsoft Certified: Azure Administrator Associate Microsoft Certified: Identity and Access Administrator Associate Microsoft Certified: Azure Fundamentals

+# Language :
+Professinal fluency in English and Basic fluency in Finnish language.

 Thanks & regards,
 Sumit Kumar Sahoo